gbzret4d/firewall-blocklist-updater/README.md

 			<table>
 			<tr>
 				<td><b><a href='https://github.com/gbzret4d/firewall-blocklist-updater/blob/master/firewall-blocklists/whitelists.sources'>whitelists.sources</a></b></td>
-				<td>- Whitelists.sources within the firewall-blocklists project serves as a reference to external resources, specifically country-based IP lists<br>- It contributes to the overall architecture by providing a mechanism to whitelist certain IP addresses from Germany, Austria, and Switzerland, enhancing the project's firewall configuration capabilities.</td>
+				<td>- Whitelists.sources within the firewall-blocklists directory manages network access by specifying trusted IP ranges from Germany, Austria, and Switzerland<br>- It supports the broader security framework by ensuring these predefined networks are not inadvertently blocked, maintaining essential access and communication within these regions in the overall network security architecture.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/gbzret4d/firewall-blocklist-updater/blob/master/firewall-blocklists/blocklist.sources'>blocklist.sources</a></b></td>
-				<td>- Blocklist.sources within the firewall-blocklists directory serves as a repository of URLs, each pointing to a different source of IP addresses deemed unsafe or malicious<br>- These sources are integral to the project's security measures, providing a comprehensive list of potential threats to be blocked by the firewall.</td>
+				<td>- Maintains a centralized repository of URL sources for IP blocklists, crucial for the firewall's functionality within the codebase<br>- These sources provide updated lists of compromised, malicious, or otherwise undesirable IP addresses, enabling effective network security measures by dynamically updating firewall rules to block potentially harmful traffic.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/gbzret4d/firewall-blocklist-updater/blob/master/firewall-blocklists/whitelist.sources'>whitelist.sources</a></b></td>
-				<td>- Whitelist.sources within the firewall-blocklists directory serves as a reference list for trusted IP addresses from Germany, Austria, and Switzerland<br>- It fetches data from the FireHOL's IP lists, specifically the GeoLite2 country datasets, to establish a secure network environment by allowing traffic only from these trusted sources.</td>
+				<td>- Manages and consolidates network whitelisting for specific countries within the firewall configuration by sourcing predefined IP blocks from GeoLite2 databases for Germany, Austria, and Switzerland<br>- Essential for tailoring access controls and enhancing security measures, it supports the broader goal of maintaining a robust and region-specific network defense strategy within the project's architecture.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/gbzret4d/firewall-blocklist-updater/blob/master/firewall-blocklists/blocklists.sources'>blocklists.sources</a></b></td>
-				<td>- Blocklists.sources in the firewall-blocklists directory serves as a repository of URLs that host various IP blocklists<br>- These blocklists are integral to the project's security measures, providing a comprehensive list of potentially harmful IP addresses associated with cyber threats, compromised systems, and malicious activities<br>- This aids in enhancing the project's firewall defenses.</td>
+				<td>- Serves as a centralized repository of URLs pointing to various external IP blocklists<br>- These blocklists are integral for enhancing network security by providing regularly updated lists of IPs known for malicious activities<br>- The content aids in the dynamic configuration of firewall rules across the system, ensuring robust defense mechanisms against potential cyber threats.</td>
 			</tr>
 			</table>
 		</blockquote>